Corrective Move: Health care

 The new government emphasised the importance of adopting policies aimed at modernising health care and providing it to all its citizens.
-For example, in the reports to the Unification Congress of the National Front, the need was noted for such things as: training and development of medical personnel, the establishment of several medical institutes, and the opening of hospitals and other medical centers in all governorates of South Yemen.
+For example, in the reports to the Unification Congress of the National Front, the need was noted for such things as: training and development of medical personnel, the establishment of several medical institutes, and the opening of hospitals and other medical centres in all governorates of South Yemen.

 The health sector saw significant advancements with the creation of the Institute of Health Studies, followed by the establishment of the Aden University Medical School, which began training local doctors in the mid-1980s.
 By this time, it was estimated that the physician-to-population ratio was 1 to 7,200.
-A network of clinics, health posts, small medical centers, and hospitals was established and staffed across the country, with even the smallest facilities offering essential services through trained medical assistants or nurses.
+A network of clinics, health posts, small medical centres, and hospitals was established and staffed across the country, with even the smallest facilities offering essential services through trained medical assistants or nurses.
 Health care services, including medications, were provided free of charge, ensuring accessible and effective care for all citizens.

 By 1985, South Yemen had made significant progress in improving public health.
 Life expectancy increased from an estimated 36 years in 1960 to between 45 and 47 years, with most of this improvement occurring after 1967.
 During the same period, the country also succeeded in reducing infant mortality rates.
 The total fertility rate was estimated at 6.9 children per woman, while the crude birth rate was approximately 48 and the crude death rate was 19, still high compared to many other countries.
 Despite this, the country saw a relatively high population growth rate.